interledgerjs/interledgerjs/packages/oer-utils/README.md

 ## Numbers in `oer-utils`

-This module uses the [`bignumber.js`](https://github.com/MikeMcl/bignumber.js/) library to avoid issues with JavaScript numbers.
+This module uses the [`long`](https://github.com/dcodeIO/long.js) library to avoid issues with JavaScript numbers.

-`Writer` methods for writing integers, like `writeUInt8` or `writeVarInt`, accept numbers, strings, or `BigNumber`s.
+`Writer` methods for writing integers, like `writeUInt8` or `writeVarInt`, accept numbers, strings, or `Long`s.

-The `Reader` exposes methods for reading integers that return strings, such as `readInt16` and `readVarUInt`, as well as methods that return `BigNumbers`, such as `readInt16BigNum` and `readVarUIntBigNum`.
+The `Reader` exposes methods for reading integers that return strings, such as `readInt16` and `readVarUInt`, as well as methods that return `Long`s, such as `readInt16Long` and `readVarUIntLong`.

-Note that if the `bignumber.js` API changes, there will be breaking changes to the `read...BigNum` methods.
+Note that if the `long` API changes, there will be breaking changes to the `read...Long` methods.
 These methods may be used to avoid unnecessary string conversions, but they may be less stable in the long term than the methods that export strings.

 ## Examples